Home Pagan symbols & customs Site search

 Tell a man that there are 400 billion stars and he'll believe you.
 Tell him a bench has wet paint and he has to touch it to make sure.

-We use the word billion so unhesitatingly in the English language, without thinking that a billion is something too huge for the majority of human minds to comprehend.
+We use the word billion so unhesitatingly in the English language, without thinking that a billion is something too huge for most of us to comprehend.

 The following is based on the standard international definition of the word billion, which is one thousand-million (109 = 1,000,000,000).